Nellousan/px2ansi/README.md

 pip3 install .
 ```

-This will install Px2ANSI to your pip install path under the name `pta`.
+This will install Px2ANSI to your pip install path under the name `px2ansi`.

 To uninstall Px2ANSI:
 ```